 Angela Sommerhoff (born 1970 as Angela Wilde in Pforzheim, Baden-Württemberg) is a German contemporary artist.
 After finishing high school in 1990, she studied painting and sculpting from 1991-1995 in Vienna.
-She continued to study history of art at the University of Vienna (1995-1997).
-Currently, she lives and works in the countryside south of Munich (Germany) with her family, where her studio has been located since 2013.
+She continued to study the history of art at the University of Vienna (1995-1997).
+She currently lives and works in the countryside south of Munich (Germany) with her family, where her studio has been since 2013.

 Angela initially started playing the violin as a six-year-old girl, before pursuing visual arts as a painter later on.
-At the age of ten, she joined a string quartet which performed so exceptionally well they were invited to compete in several musical competitions called “Jugend musiziert”.
+At age ten, she joined a string quartet that performed so exceptionally well they were invited to compete in several musical competitions called “Jugend musiziert”.
 After finishing high school in 1990, Angela Sommerhoff toured Germany with several youth orchestras.
-In 1991, Angela began her art studies in Vienna, Austria at a private institution.
+In 1991, Angela began her art studies in Vienna, Austria, at a private institution.
 Her work included both painting and sculpting.
-One of the main subjects of her studies at this time was metamorphosis, as well as the phenomenon of human color perception described in the theory of colors by Johann Wolfgang von Goethe, which also influenced Philipp Otto Runge, J. M. W. Turner and Wassily Kandinsky.
+One of the main subjects of her studies at this time was metamorphosis and the phenomenon of human color perception described in the theory of colors by Johann Wolfgang von Goethe, which also influenced Philipp Otto Runge, J. M. W. Turner, and Wassily Kandinsky.
 Angela continued her education with two years of art history at the University of Vienna.
 She married Christian Sommerhoff in 1997 in Vienna and gave birth to two daughters (Amanda Rebecca, 1997 and Daria Viola, 1999).

 “My intention is to awaken the artist that is drowsing in every human being, so that they will be inspired to enter into a dialog with their inner creative energy.”

 Comments on the non-figurative paintings by Angela Sommerhoff (Alexandra Matzner B.A)